 - Add to a baking dish (make sure it is high heat approved, you can also use a parchment lined baking sheet if you don’t have one).

-- Next mix the bell peppers, green onions and dried chilies (if using) with a drizzle of sesame oil (or broth if oil free) and add add to the baking dish.
+- Next mix the bell peppers, garlic, green onions and dried chilies (if using) with a drizzle of sesame oil (or broth if oil free) and add add to the baking dish.

 - Bake for about 20 minutes, until tofu is just browning.

 - Meanwhile, whisk all the sauce ingredients in a bowl until the cornstarch is mixed in.